 Step 1: Preparation

-To change the hose you need:
+To change a hose you need:

 - a tire lever to easily remove the tire from the rim